angelderonda/secureCloud/README.md

 ```
 ## STRUCTURE 📁

-The project itself is stored in `server` folder.
+The project itself is stored in `src` folder.
 In this folder, we can find:
 - `adhoc.crt`: Certificate file.
 - `adhoc.key`: Private key file.
 - `credentials.json`: File with the credentials to access AWS.